 Although cervical cancer can occur in women of any age, it occurs predominantly in women over 40 and rarely in women under 21.
 Therefore, advancing age may be a risk factor, or one of the many contributing causes of cervical cancer.

 Human Papillomavirus (HPV)

 A very common infection, the human papillomavirus (HPV), is a frequent precursor to abnormal cell growth (dysplasia) and is considered a primary cause of cervical cancer.
 Many women experience at least one HPV infection in their lifetime.
 Of the 100+ HPV strains, many are non-cancerous (benign), but others are known to cause cervical cancer (malignancy).

 A compromised immune system may compound the effects of the above and is considered to be a cause of cervical cancer, particularly in:2

-Patients who have undergone organ transplant surgery, immunosuppressive therapies are prescribed in order to stave off the body's rejection of the implanted organ.
-Unfortunately the resultant suppression of the immune system also hampers the body's ability to protect itself from disease.
+Patients who have undergone organ transplant surgery, Immunosuppressive therapies are prescribed in order to stave off the body's rejection of the implanted organ.
+Unfortunately suppression the immune system can hinder the body's ability to protect itself from disease.

 Patients with HIV/AIDS

 Patients with rare congenital syndromes that adversely affect their immune systems